kfpenguin/Selenium-Grid-Extras/README.md

 }
 ```

 When test is run through Selenium Grid Extras, then it will look for a [sessionid].json file named with same session id of test run.
 It will read in json file and then copy video to the OuputDir location and rename file as OutputFile.
-(NOTE: It copies files not moves them.
-So original videos will still exist.)

-The number of [sessionid].json files kept in your test_JSON_dir is tied to the videos_to_keep option (default is 40).
+The number of [sessionid].json files kept in your test_JSON_dir is tied to the *videos_to_keep* option (default is 40).
 So these files will eventually get cleaned up just like mp4 files.

+NOTE: Using this option only copies the video files.
+The original video recording still remain in *video_ouput* folder.
+Also, this may be obvious but unless copied video files remain in *video_output* folder they are no longer tied to *videos_to_keep* cleanup.

 Contributing
 ============